thomhuang/recipe-app/readme.md

 # **How to use our application**

+To run the application, if you don't have it installed, please install the `PyQt5` package in your environment and import the `recipe_app_gui.ipynb` notebook, alongside the `recipes.db` file in your desired path (both contained in the `run_app` folder).
+Once you run the second cell of the notebook, the application should show.

 If you would like the general idea of what we aim to do with our application, please refer to the `proposal.md` file.
 Our application contains a number of recipes and its information to be searched for by the user.
 In particular, there are three aspects to our user interface:

 1. Search window